ameros/genyaml/README.md

 |             | otherKnownNames | list of strings      |        |

 ## Store in folders
 Working comfortably on a family tree is not only a human-readable file, but also a well-organized storage of data.
 We could use a specific folder structure for this.
 In each such folder, we could store a piece of data about a specific person or family.
 Simple tooling would make it possible to produce one file from all folders.
+The proposal is to reflect the relations in such folders per family tree:

+- individuals/{person-name-unique}
+- families/{family-id}

+and place there all particular files with kind of _symlinks_ to be able to traverse the tree accordingly to relation structure.

 ## YAML to MARKDOWN